Maxime-Carlier/scxml-transcompiler/Generation/README.md

 # Finite State Machine
 # SCXML Transcompiler

-### Author
-* Maxime Carlier

-### Requirement

-This project uses Maven for dependency management.

-### Dependency Overview

-* `Apache FreeMarker` is the template Engine
-* `Apache commons-scxml` will be used as a SCXML parser
+## Generation/

-### Project Layout
+### Directory Layout

-There are two Maven module in this project :
+There are two Maven project in this project :
-* `generator/` is a template based engine aimed at producing standalone code of a FSM from a given SCXML input file.
+* `generator/` is a template based engine aimed at producing standalone executable code of a FSM from a given SCXML input file.
 * `targetCode/` is a hand made implementation.
 It is the object model of the code that I'm aiming to produce with the generator.
+It's here because it's easier working on Classe than on Templates

-### Implementation Overview
+### Usage

-The FSM generator will use the template engine to produce a standalone code that can be compiled as is.
-The code produced will be the Object Oriented implementation of an FSM implementing the functionality described by the input SCXML file.
+You shouldn't have to do any modification in this files as there are the sources.
+Simply `cd generator/` and `maven install` so that the plugin is installed inside the local repository